 5.2 Applications

-An M2M Application Service Provider can rely on independent credentials to secure its End-to-End communications, so that application related information isexposed to either the M2M Service Provider or the underlying network operator.
+An M2M Application Service Provider can rely on independent credentials to secure its End-to-End communications, so that application related information is exposed to either the M2M Service Provider or the underlying network operator.
 The M2M System provides an interoperable interface for provisioning and administration of security credentials in M2M nodes which can be used by the M2M Application or any trusted third party that is involved in application security.

 5.3 Common Services